MikuSnow/BetonQuest./Conditions-List.md

 This condition will return true if the player has specified entry in his journal (internal name of the entry, like in _journal.yml_).
 The only argument is name of the entry.

 **Example**: `journal wood_started`

+## Test for block: `testforblock`

+This condition is met if the block at specified location matches the given material.
+First argument is a location, for example `100;200;300;world`, and the second one is material of the block to check against, from [this list](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).

+**Example**: `testforblock 100;200;300;world STONE`